"It is a top-notch ERISA law firm." – Chambers USA 2022

 Our ERISA litigators are neither benefits lawyers nor litigation generalists—they are full-time litigators who focus on understanding how benefits disputes arise and are adjudicated.
 As such, our lawyers have been retained to offer counsel on all of the issues that typically arise in litigation or administrative proceedings involving employee benefit plans.
 We are regularly engaged by plan sponsors and plan administrators, as well as individual and corporate fiduciaries, trustees, custodians, financial institutions and plan service providers, in matters ranging from individual benefit disputes to complex class actions.
 And we counsel those same clients about how to reduce their risk of being sued in the first place.
 We have also been preapproved by fiduciary liability carriers to provide defense for their insureds.

 The breadth of our experience and our client successes have drawn numerous accolades for both the group and its lawyers from leading publications such as Law360, Legal 500 USA, Chambers USA, The National Law Journal and Best Lawyers.
-We were named by Law360 as a “Benefits Practice Group of the Year” three years in a row (2019-2021).
-Our lawyers were also recognized in Band 1 for ERISA Litigation by Chambers USA (2021-2022), as a 2021 Law360 MVP, a 2020 Hall of Fame for ERISA Litigation by Legal 500 USA, a 2020 Law360 MVP and Rising Star and as a 2019 “Lawyer of the Year” by Best Lawyers in the category of ERISA Litigation.
+We were named by Law360 as a “Benefits Practice Group of the Year” four years in a row (2019-2022).
+Our lawyers were also recognized in Band 1 for ERISA Litigation by Chambers USA (2021-2022), as a a 2022 & 2020 Law360 MVP, a Hall of Fame for ERISA Litigation by Legal 500 USA, and as a 2019 “Lawyer of the Year” by Best Lawyers in the category of ERISA Litigation.
 Additionally, one of our partners was recently named an Employment Law Trailblazer by The National Law Journal, which recognizes lawyers who “continue to make their mark in various aspects of legal work in the areas of employment law.”

 When working with Mayer Brown, clients benefit not just from the skills and experience of our ERISA litigators but also from those of our other top-notch professionals.
 ERISA matters often intersect with investigations by US federal agencies (such as the Department of Labor, the Securities and Exchange Commission and the Internal Revenue Service) and other benefits and tax issues, so we regularly coordinate with our ERISA Fiduciary counseling group, which contributes a deep understanding of ERISA’s regulatory environment, and our firm’s esteemed Securities Litigation & Enforcement and Tax Controversy practices.
 We also understand that the law is not static and is shaped by litigation strategy.
 We therefore turn to our elite Supreme Court & Appellate litigation practice when it will benefit our clients.
 Our Supreme Court & Appellate practice is consistently recognized as one of the best in the United States by Chambers USA and Legal 500 US.